 Our responsibility is to express a conclusion on the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements based on our review.
 We conducted our review in accordance with NZ SRE 2410 issued by the New Zealand External Reporting Board.
-As the auditor of Bank of India (New Zealand) Limited, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements, and plan and perform the review to obtain limited assurance about whether the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements is, in all material respects disclosed in accordance with Schedule 9 of the Order.
+As the auditor of Bank of India (New Zealand) Limited, NZ SRE 2410 requires that we plan and perform the review to obtain limited assurance about whether the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements is, in all material respects disclosed in accordance with Schedule 9 of the Order.